thaonguyen-hoang/gpu-convexhull/Demo UI/README.md

-In the project directory, install required packages by :
+In the project directory, install the required packages by :
 ### `npm install`

+Start the website by:
+### `npm start`